-A confusion matrix, in predictive analytics, is a two-by-two table that tells us what the rate of false positives, false negatives, true positives and true negatives for a test or predictor is.
+A confusion matrix, in predictive analytics, is a two-by-two table that tells us the rate of false positives, false negatives, true positives and true negatives for a test or predictor.
 We can make a confusion matrix if we know both the predicted values and the true values for a sample set.

 A confusion matrix is also known as an error matrix, and it is a type of contingency table.

 Terminology Related to a Confusion Matrix

 Suppose your confusion matrix is a simple 2 by 2 table, given by: